imanish003/SQL-Runner-UX/README.md

 This application is designed to simulate a SQL query runner interface that a data analyst would use throughout their workday.
 While this is a dummy application that doesn't connect to a real database, it provides an intuitive interface for writing SQL queries and viewing tabular results.

+## ✍🏻 Documentation

+For detailed insights into the project's ideation, design decisions, and performance metrics, refer to the following documents:

+- [Ideation](/docs/1.%20Ideation.md) - Initial ideas and feature brainstorming
+- [Design](/docs/2.%20Design.md) - Detailed design specifications and architecture
+- [Performance](/docs/Performance.md) - Performance analysis and metrics

 ## 🛠 Technology Stack

 - **Framework**: [Next.js 15](https://nextjs.org)